Semantic Similarity Loss for Neural Source Code Summarization: Conclusion

-Nevertheless, our approach is likely to have an impact beyond code summarization.
-Within the field of Software Engineering, several tasks involve learning representations of code and writing or modifying text, such as bug report description and triage, test generation, and automatic privacy notification.
-In fields beyond SE, { \texttt{use-seq}} may have applications in numerous areas of text generation, such as neural machine translation and general tasks involving fine-tuning of LLMs.
-We demonstrated how our approach can be used in fine-tuning LLMs for one task, with other areas as future work.

 To encourage maximum reproducibility and accessibility of our research, we provide our implementation code, training data, evaluation scripts, and further results via an online repository in Code Availability and Data Availability Section.
-Note that the full code of the examples provided in Section~\ref{sec:experimentresults} of this paper are available by using the ID number under the example method name with the \emph{fid} index in the { \texttt{funcom-java-long}} dataset we provide in our repository.
-We provide our code in .
+Note that the full code of the examples provided in Section~\ref{sec:experimentresults} of this paper are available by using the ID number under the example method name with the \emph{fid} index in the { \texttt{funcom-java-long}} dataset we provide in Data Availability Section.